paulovieira/hapi-auth-dummy/readme.md

 ## The 'dummy-2' scheme

-This is a copy paste of the 'dummy' scheme, but instead of sending the data in the query string, it should be sent in a custom header 'x-token'.
+This is a copy-paste of the 'dummy' scheme, but instead of sending the data in the query string, it should be sent in a custom header 'x-token'.
 Example:
 ```bash
 curl http://localhost:8000/required-auth-multiple --header 'x-token: 20-peter'
 ```